“Phantom railings” is an interactive sound sculpture that uses the movements of pedestrians to evoke the ghost of a lost iron fence.

 The site of the intervention is a garden in Bloomsbury, whose railings were removed as part of the 1940s war effort and never replaced, leaving a line of iron stumps along the surrounding wall.
 Using sensor-based acoustic devices, the installation makes evident the absence of railings by creating a resemblance of the familiar sound produced by running a stick along an iron fence.

+The project, which has been awarded the “Inspire” mark of the Cultural Olympiad, draws on an episode in London’s history whose socio-political context remains relevant today.
 Inspired by the wartime initiative to democratise parks and gardens by removing their railings, the project engages with a centuries-old debate about public space and accessibility.
-The aim is to bring these subjects into question, promoting a critical awareness of the social and spatial history of the city in a way that is entertaining and, most importantly, accessible to all.
+The aim is to bring these subjects into question, promoting a critical awareness of the social and spatial history of the city in a way that is innovative, entertaining and, most importantly, accessible to all.